alessioalex/parallelize/README.md

 - increase the internal parallel functions counter (to know how many functions there are)
 - replaces your callbacks with a custom callback that decreases the counter until it reaches 0 or there's an error
+- remembers the results of the async callbacks into order; if the callback is invoked with multiple arguments it puts those into an array

 # install